 What sets my work apart is that my cartoons and stories are not just simplified explanations.
 They are structured cognitive interventions that engage learners in meaning-making processes.
 They are tested in real-world educational contexts, refined through iterative cycles of practice, and grounded in a research philosophy that values public scholarship, ethical knowledge transmission, and practical problem solving in a value-oriented manner.

-Benefiting from outputs (communication solutions) generated from my practice-based research come with a condition.
+Benefiting from outputs (communication solutions) generated from my practice-based research comes with a condition.
 Readers must be willing to engage thoughtfully with the communication solutions—i.e., articles or research outputs—in the Indoor Air Cartoon Journal, as they are not intended for passive reading or instant comprehension.
 Rather, they invite readers into a process of active mental engagement, where understanding is gradually built through attention, reflection, and curiosity.
 This condition—the willingness to engage thoughtfully—is crucial, as these communication solutions are fundamentally tools for cognitive development, not merely media for delivering information.

 Engagement with these communication solutions enhances consumers’ cognitive abilities, deepens their understanding of IAQ and sustainable building engineering, and strengthens their real-world problem-solving skills.
 Since this is a practice-based research, the evidence of effectiveness lies in the learner’s (user’s) experience.
 Engagement is therefore essential, as it enables the cognitive transformation that the solutions are designed to support.
 The impact of my research outputs is seen in the transformation that this experience enables or sustains, whether within learners—be it in an educational institution, industry, or community—benefiting from the Indoor Air Cartoon Journal, or within me as a scholarly practice-based professor.